 Business sustainability is a challenge for Kinyei International.
 Kinyei Café went through a partnership process 2 years ago to bring in café experts who could better support and grow the business, as well as its vocational training programs.

 Soksabike has run into new obstacles as well that we realize others may be better equipped to address.
 A challenge for Soksabike specifically is maintaining the higher prices of running a truly responsible product, when the rest of the market doesn’t hold the same principles and sells their products at cheaper rates.
-While this is an ongoing struggle, our programs, commitments, and guide reputation speak for themselves, and guests remain interested in a high quality product.
+While this is an ongoing struggle, our programs, commitments, and guide reputation speak for themselves, and guests remain interested in a high-quality product.

 We’ve also struggled as the job market has changed in Battambang, which directly impacts our human resources strategy.
-Initially, we received far more applicants for tour guide than we could take, and generally, with a lower English skill set, and experience level.
+Initially, we received far more applicants for a tour guide than we could take, and generally, with a lower English skill set, and experience level.
 These first guide cohorts were green but full of energy and enthusiasm for sharing their heritage.

 As Battambang has grown up around us, there are now more opportunities for young people, including as loan offers in microfinance organizations, and as teachers, often with more competitive salaries than Soksabike is able to offer trainee guides.